gitlabhq/gitlabhq/doc/development/gemfile.md

 When adding a new entry to `Gemfile` or upgrading an existing dependency pay attention to the following rules.

-## No gems fetched from git repositories
+## No gems fetched from Git repositories

-We do not allow gems that are fetched from git repositories.
+We do not allow gems that are fetched from Git repositories.
 All gems have to be available in the RubyGems index.
 We want to minimize external build dependencies and build times.